The Ultimate Guide to SLI/SLO

 In the Datadog example, we use a combined alert of 5m (fast) and 1h (slow).

-It will fire when both the 5m and 1h thresholds are reached, which helps to suppress alert noise.
+It will fire when both the 5m and 1h thresholds are reached, which will reduce alert noise.

 But the benefit of immediacy is lost.

-Alert Noise) How to deal with frequent alerts during periods of low requests
+Alert Noise) How to deal with frequent alerts during times of low request volume

-Late at night and early in the morning, the total number of requests (the denominator) is small, and the impact of bad requests is greater, so alerts are more likely to be triggered.
+Late at night or early in the morning, the total number of requests (the denominator) is small, and the impact of bad requests is greater, so alerts are more likely to be triggered.

-With this method, the fast + slow composite burn rate alert mentioned above is effective, but it loses the benefit of immediacy.
+With this solution, the fast + slow composite burn rate alert mentioned above is effective, but the benefit of immediacy is lost.

 So what should we do?